tony-xlh/barcode-reading-benchmark/README.md

 ## How the Metrics are Calculated

 * Reading rate: `correctly detected barcodes / total barcodes`
-* Precision: `incorrectly detected barcodes / total barcodes`
+* Precision: `incorrectly detected barcodes / all detected barcodes`
 * Average time: `total time elapsed / total files`

 ## How to Infer that a Barcode is Correctly Detected